What Is Thumb Arthritis?

 If Surgery Is Necessary

 The goal of surgery is to decrease pain and preserve motion in the thumb.
 This is accomplished by removing the destroyed joint and creating a substitute joint called an arthroplasty.
-(Fig. 3: The diseased trapezium is removed to prepare the joint for reconstruction.)
+(Fig. 3)

 arthroplasty diagram